top of page

 Package

-Secure your family's future with Priority Mobile Notary's Estate Planning Documents notary service.
+Secure your family's future with Priority Mobile Notary's Estate Planning Package notary service.
 Our professional and discreet team will assist you in notarizing your will, power of attorney, and other important legal documents.
 Trust us to provide you with peace of mind knowing that your documents are handled with the utmost care and confidentiality.
-Contact us for more information.
+And if you need witnesses, we can assist with that too.

 • Durable Power of Attorney